by Dr. Bill Rawls

 Once you’ve done your diligence and company research, it’s time for product selection.
 There are three primary types of CBD extract: isolate, full-spectrum, and broad-spectrum.
 Here’s what to know about each:

 This is pure CBD from which all other plant compounds have been separated, leaving only the single CBD molecule in the extract.
 In states where THC is illegal or for patients who want a 100% THC-free product, CBD isolate is a useful formulation — but note that it’s missing all of the other beneficial cannabinoids and terpenes found in hemp.

 Sometimes called whole-plant CBD, full-spectrum is CBD that has been extracted along with the other plant terpenes and other cannabinoids present in the plant.
 Many experts, myself included, recommend full-spectrum CBD for maximum health benefits.

-It’s similar to full-spectrum, however in broad-spectrum all THC is removed.
-This formulation is useful for patients who seek the broad range of plant compounds but live in states where THC is illegal or do not wish to consume THC.
+It’s similar to full-spectrum, however, in broad-spectrum all THC is removed.
+This formulation is useful for patients who seek a broad range of plant compounds but live in states where THC is illegal or do not wish to consume THC.
 However, similar to isolate, it may not be as effective as full-spectrum CBD.

 The Bottom Line on CBD Testing

 Because regulation is still catching up with legalization, it’s vital you know the basics of CBD testing in order to find products that are safe and worth what they cost.
 The good news is that ethical brands are transparent about their manufacturing processes, will readily supply the lab testing information you’re looking for, and happily answer any of your questions regarding their products.